flutter-view/flutter-view/README.md

 ## Adding Styling

-You can add Sass/CSS to styles to your view.
+You can add Sass with CSS rules to style your view.
 Flutter-view contains plugins that take your CSS properties and convert them into code.
 For our example, you can easily add a text color, background color, some font properties, and add padding:

 Pug:

 ```pug
 hello(flutter-view)
     .greeting Hello world!
 ```

 Sass:

 ```sass
 .greeting
     color: red